Finnoy Travel - Travel Stories and Reviews

 Our Flights to Reykjavik and Back

 Our commitment to sustainable and cost-effective travel usually discourages us from opting for business-class flights.
 However, we found an incredible deal using Finnair Plus points that were about to expire, making business class travel within the Nordic countries an excellent value proposition.
-We managed to get return flights from Helsinki to Reykjavik for just 25,000 points plus taxes of 43.90 euros per person, which is slightly more than economy-class flights.
+We got return flights from Helsinki to Reykjavik for just 25,000 points plus taxes of 43.90 euros per person, slightly more than economy-class flights.
 With Finnair transitioning their miles program to Avios in January 2024 and introducing an additional award booking fee, this seemed like an opportune moment to make the most out of our existing Finnair Plus points.

 Finnair Business Class Experience